Doctor of Physical Therapy

 Application Requirements

 The Doctor of Physical Therapy Program admissions requirements align with the Mission, Vision, Values, and Commitment of the Program.
-We strive to enroll students who embody these same values who we believe will be successful as learners in the North Central College Doctor of Physical Therapy Program environment.
+We strive to enroll students that embody these same values, who we believe will be successful as learners in the North Central College Doctor of Physical Therapy Program environment.

 GPA Requirements